Symmetry Groupoids for Pattern-Selective Feedback Stabilization of the Chafee--Infante Equation

 Natural phenomena such as branching in plants \cite{MEI98}, leopard spots \cite{MUR88}, and sea shell \cite{MEI95}; as well as artificial phenomena like rotating spirals in the Belousov--Zhabotinsky reaction \cite{WIN84,ZHA91} all exhibit spatio-temporally ordered structures known as \emph{patterns}.
 Moreover, pattern formation is also observed in other fields, including fluid dynamics \cite{RAN82, CRA91}, solid-state physics \cite{HOY06}, and nonlinear optics \cite{LU96}.
 The diffusion-induced Turing instability reveals a universal mechanism for pattern formation \cite{TUR52}, making models in the form of reaction-diffusion partial differential equations (abbr.
 PDEs) highly suitable for describing and predicting a wide range of patterns \cite{FIE03, MUR03}.

 From a mathematical perspective, a pattern can be defined as a representation of a solution to the underlying PDEs \cite{GOL03}.
 However, when the solution is unstable, it becomes vulnerable to errors in experimental or numerical simulations, resulting in a pattern that is rarely observable.
-To address this issue, we explore the possibility of stabilizing unstable solutions through the use of noninvasive feedback controls.
+Therefore, the control of unstable patterns has been studied extensively, both theoretically and in diverse applied contexts such as optics, lasers, or control of cardiac tissue \cite{HOE05, JEN98, KYR09, LEH11, OTT90, RAP99, SCH06, YAN06}.

-Our article introduces the concept of \emph{convolution controls}, which extends both the Pyragas control for ordinary differential equations (abbr.
+In this article, we explore a novel method to stabilize unstable solutions through the use of noninvasive feedback controls.
+More specifically, we introduce the concept of \emph{convolution controls}, which extends both the Pyragas control for ordinary differential equations (abbr.
 ODEs) \cite{PYR92} and the symmetry-breaking controls for PDEs \cite{SCH16, SCH22}.
 The specifics of convolution controls will be defined in the following sections.
 As a concrete application, we design convolution controls and exploit them to stabilize unstable equilibria (i.e., time-independent solutions) of the Chafee--Infante equation \cite{CHA74},

 on the interval $x \in (0, \pi)$ equipped with Dirichlet boundary conditions